dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Windows-Shellcodes-32bit.md

 call eax
 ```

-The first instruction is `add esp, 0xFFFFFE70`, which is a way of creating space on the stack without generating null bytes.
+The first instruction is `add esp, 0xFFFFFE70`, which is a way of creating space (400 bytes) on the stack without generating null bytes.
 The normal way of achieving this would be to subtract a value from ESP (remember the stack grows downwards).
 However, this results in null bytes:
 ```text
 nasm > sub esp, 0x190
 00000000  81EC90010000      sub esp,0x190
 ```

-I'm not sure why this trick works, but by inverting the logic it works in our favor.
+I'm not sure why this trick works, but by inverting the logic it solves our problem:
 `0xFFFFFFFF - 0xFFFFFE70 = 0x18F = 399`

 ## System call: WSASocketA